Paphos: Public transport

-Public transport in Paphos is currently only served by buses under the company OSYPA LTD.
+Buses in Paphos are operated by Osypa.

-For intercity transportation the main operator is Intercity Buses which offers daily connections across all cities in the Greek Cypriot territory.
+For intercity transportation the main operator is Intercity Buses which offers daily connections across all cities in the southern part of Cyprus.

 The main bus station is Karavella station.
 It is the nexus for all intercity routes and many of the local routes.
 The other major bus station in Paphos is the Kato Paphos Harbor station, located close to Paphos Harbor and the Paphos Archaeological Park.

 Motorways

 Paphos did not have a motorway link until 2001.
 It is now accessed through the A6 which connects Paphos with Limassol.
 The A7 motorway from Paphos to Polis was to have been completed by 2013, though work has not started yet due to the financial crisis in Cyprus.
-It is not known when or if this road will be built.
+The works are undergoing as of August 2023.

 Airport

 Since 1982, air traffic of Paphos is served by Paphos International Airport located 10 km southeast of the city, near Timi.
 It serves approximately 1.75 million people every year.
 A new terminal opened in late 2008 adjacent to the old one.